 This statement empowers your partner to love you even better, while the other response takes away all of his or her motivation to try at all.

-If you’re interested in learning more about these or other ways to navigate your relationship and return to marital bliss, contact Lindsey Hoskins and Associates and set up an appointment for marriage counseling Bethesda MD couples recommend.
+If you’re interested in learning more about these or other ways to navigate your relationship and return to marital bliss, contact Lindsey Hoskins and Associates and set up an appointment for Bethesda marriage counseling.

-In addition to receiving marriage counseling in Bethesda, MD to help revive your marriage, there are things you can do in between sessions as well.
+In addition to receiving counseling to help revive your marriage, there are things you can do in between sessions to help strengthen your relationship.
 Any couples that have successfully been through counseling will tell you that it’s not an instant fix and does require effort on the couple’s part.
 These three tips will help you breathe life back into your marriage as you are working on your relationship in counseling.

 Tip 1: Put Effort In

-Generally, many couples turn to marriage counseling in Bethesda, MD because they feel that their partner isn’t putting enough effort into the marriage.
+Generally, many couples turn to Maryland marriage counseling in Bethesda because they feel that their partner isn’t putting enough effort into the marriage.
 You may crave more communication, intimacy, or romance and all of those acts are forms of effort.
 So it only makes sense that one way you can improve your marriage is to put in more effort.

 Don’t wait for your partner to take the first step and show you some effort before you reciprocate.
 That’s the fastest way to failure.
 Instead, reach out and do something nice for them and you might be surprised at the effort you get back.

-Your Bethesda, MD marriage counseling session may give you some ideas for ways you can show your spouse you’re making effort.
+Attending a therapy session may give you some ideas for ways you can show your spouse you’re making an effort.
 A few examples include writing a romantic note for your spouse to find in the morning or sending them a text in the middle of the day to let you know you are thinking about them.
 It doesn’t have to be complicated, but it does need to be consistent.

 Tip 2: Be Adventurous

-Successful marriage counseling Bethesda, MD couples rely on may require you to do things a little differently than you have in the past.
+Successful marriage counseling may require you to do things a little differently than you have in the past.
 After you’ve been married for a little while, it’s easy for the new to wear off in the relationship.
 You have similar friends, your interests have likely combined, and there is nothing new and exciting to learn about the other person on a regular basis like when you were dating.